vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 how well this has worked for us.
 And we would like to share some of our experiences creating such tools.

-All of these tools were implemented in less than 700 lines of code.
-And all of them are released under the University of Illinois / NCSA Open Source License so you are free to use them as you see fit.
+By leveraging several popular JavaScript frameworks, we were able to implement each tool in less than 700 lines of code.
+All of them are released under the University of Illinois / NCSA Open Source License so you are free to use them as you see fit.

 <div class="media">
 <a href="http://db.tt/yhq13USO">